 - Limit alcohol and caffeine intake

 Diet is big part of Hashimoto’s thyroiditis natural treatment.
 However our lifestyle and stress is quite often overlooked.
 As long as reducing your stress exposure or your stress sources may not always be possible or very limited.
-What you can do is to improve your reaction and stress response.
-How you react to stressful situation and how quickly are you able to return to relaxed state it’s absolutely fundamental.
+What certainly you can do is to improve your reaction and stress response.
+How you react to stressful situation and how quickly are you able to return to relaxed state.

 - Swap tap water or plastic bottle water to clean filtered water – tap water contains chlorine and fluoride that impair your thyroid function.